1LyyAA/Simple-Stackallocator-and-List/README.md

-Simple Implementation of StackAllocator and std::list
+Simple Implementation of std::list with StackAllocator